Robert D Pace

 (Example) Despite the abundance of Scripture on the issue, some people don’t believe in making vows.
 But they wouldn’t hesitate in purchasing a $75,000 automobile and financing it for 60 months!
 And this is nothing short of a vow!
 It was simply made with a lending institution.

 Here’s the difference between secular and spiritual vows.
-That automobile vow incurs up to 60 months of indebtedness, and with interest too!
+That automobile vow incurs up to 60 months of indebtedness, and with interest, too!
 But the good news is, while spiritual vows require a sacrificial act of faith from Believers, it also releases the supernatural blessing from Almighty God!
-It literally obligates God to the vow-maker.
-This is what Psalm 50:14‑15 means when it says, “Sacrifice thank offerings to God, fulfill your vows to the Most High, (15) and call upon me in the day of trouble; I will deliver you, and you will honor me.
+It literally connects God to the vow-maker.
+This is what Psalm 50:14–15 means when it says, “Sacrifice thank offerings to God, fulfill your vows to the Most High, (15) and call upon me in the day of trouble; I will deliver you, and you will honor me.”

-(Illustration) There’s one final illustration.
-Stanley Tam owned a silver reclamation business.
+(Illustration) Stanley Tam owned a silver reclamation business.
 He tithed from the beginning.
 After apparent failure he prayed: “God, I don’t understand.
 I’m a tither and it looks like I’ve failed.”
 Then he felt God speak to him: “Give me your silver reclamation business and you won’t fail.
-For have I not said in My Word ‘my God shall supply all your needs’?”
+For have I not said in My Word “my God shall supply all your needs”?”
 Upon that encounter with God, he surrendered his business to God and it immediately prospered.
 Later he told his wife that giving ten percent to God wasn’t enough.
 Thus, he increased his giving by committing fifty percent of the company’s stocks to the Lord’s work.
-But God’s blessings upon his labors continued to grow!
-He later increased his giving to sixty percent and only accepted 40% for personal usage.
+But God’s blessings upon his labors continued to grow! he later increased his giving to sixty percent and only accepted 40% for personal usage.
 Ultimately, he accepted a company salary and gave 100% of the profits to God!